Sheriff’s Posses have existed in the United States since the 1700’s. In the West, territorial jurisdictions were vast and law enforcement was minimal.

 There was a Sheriff’s Posse in Bent County for many years until it was disband in the mid 2000’s.
 Our current Sheriff’s Posse was formed in 2019.

-The Bent County Sheriff’s Posse membership consists of volunteer reserve deputies and citizen volunteers.
+The Bent County Sheriff’s Posse membership consists of volunteer deputies and citizen volunteers.

 Reserve deputies hold Peace Officer Standards and Training (POST) certification and are sworn in as peace officers to serve in a supplementary capacity under the direct supervision of fully-certified Deputy Sheriffs.